s-gv/avr-ntsc/README.md

 ntsc-avr
 ========

 Generate NTSC Color video using Atmel's Atmega16 8-bit microcontroller.
+A discussion of [NTSC implementation](http://sagargv.blogspot.in/2014/07/ntsc-demystified-color-demo-with.html) using microcontrollers is on my [blog](http://sagargv.blogspot.in/).

 Software Dependencies
 ---------------------